influitive/apartment/README.md

 #### 2. Ensure the schema is in Rails' default connection

 Next, your `database.yml` file must mimic what you've set for your default and persistent schemas in Apartment.
-When you run migrataions with Rails, it won't know about the extensions schema because Apartment isn't injected into the default connection, it's done on a per-request basis, therefore Rails doesn't know about `hstore` or `uuid-ossp` during migrations.
+When you run migrations with Rails, it won't know about the extensions schema because Apartment isn't injected into the default connection, it's done on a per-request basis, therefore Rails doesn't know about `hstore` or `uuid-ossp` during migrations.
 To do so, add the following to your `database.yml` for all environments

 ```yaml
 # database.yml